lildann/CV/README.md

 I am an organised and creative full-stack Junior Developer.
 I love problem-solving and analysing traditional structures and formats to make them more efficient and productive.
 In November 2021 I graduated from [Makers Academy](#projects).

-I'm a proactive and driven person.
 Before Makers, I worked in the contemporary art world in galleries and museums in Berlin, New York and London.
-This career let me work with many different people on exciting large-scale projects, managing the delivery and organisation of ambitious exhibitions within hard deadlines.
+This career let me work with many different people facilitating exciting, large-scale projects, and managing the delivery and organisation of ambitious exhibitions within hard deadlines.

 The bootcamp has enabled me to switch from a facilitator to a maker.
 Driven by curiosity, possibility, and a desire to keep learning, I am looking for a role where I can extend my programming knowledge and gain business development experience, while contributing to well-designed, useful tech that can make a difference to everyday life.